Code of Honor (Cameron novel): Plot summary

 President Ryan receives intelligence on Chinese general Song Biming’s granddaughter, who is suffering from retinoblastoma and is about to be brought to the United States for a surgical operation.
 He reluctantly allows his wife Cathy Ryan to covertly make contact with the general, who is known to be at odds with General Bai.
-The operation is a success, and afterwards General Song discreetly passes information on FIRESHIP to Dr. Ryan.
+The operation is a success, and afterwards General Song discreetly passes information on FIRESHIP to Cathy.

 In Indonesia, the Campus rescue Chavez from his captors and retrieve Calliope in the Suparman headquarters.
 However, they are separated when Suparman's henchmen chase them to an airfield.
 With Calliope in tow, Chavez and colleague Adara Sherman hijack an aircraft smuggling heroin, crashing into a nearby island.
 They eventually call for air support from USS Fort Worth, which eventually rescues them.
 Chavez then informs ship captain Jimmy Akana about Calliope.

 Meanwhile, senator Michelle Chadwick finds herself blackmailed by her lover, PLA operative David Huang, into spying on her political rival President Ryan.
-She eventually informs President Ryan and joins him on his trip to Indonesia, where he tells the Indonesian president of China's plans.
+She eventually informs Ryan and joins him on his trip to Indonesia, where he tells the Indonesian president of China's plans.
 The latter releases Father West from prison, and General Bai and Huang are eventually arrested by their respective governments.

 After embedding itself into several military communications systems, Calliope makes contact with an American F-35 stealth fighter in the middle of a training exercise in the Pacific Ocean.
 The application launches a cruise missile from the aircraft, steering it toward a waiting Chinese trawler.
 USS Makin Island, having been informed of Calliope's capabilities by Akana, quickly detects the application and deletes it from its computer system.
 Navy SEALs then retake the trawler with the stolen missile.

-In Chicago, Clark lures Kang and his men to an ambush.
+In Chicago, Clark lures Kang and his team to an ambush.
 However, a wounded Kang escapes and boards a train for Los Angeles.
 Clark follows and tracks him down, killing him.